Adityamirpagar/ubuntu_cpp/pointer/README.md

 >> ```cpp
 >>int* ptr_p;
 >>```
->> The position of the astrisk does not affect the pointer itself, if declared individually.
+>> The position of the astrisk does not affect the pointer itsef, if declared individually.

 - In the above statements, we've declared pointer <code>ptr_p</code> of the <code>int</code> type.